Donciavas/PersonRegistration-Exam-ASP-NET/README.md

 Entity Framework is used.

----*Important Notice*--- Result of the program code files and database script is in file 'PersonRegASPNET_CreateFile.sql'.
+---*Important Notice*--- Result of the program code files and database script is in file 'PersonRegASPNET_CreateDBFile.sql'.
 Just copy n paste to SQL server database query.
 In order to create new database, if needed, write 'Update-Database' in npm console.

 NuGet packages were used: